Delirium (1987 film): Production

 Delirium was envisioned as vehicle for Serena Grandi who has just appeared in the Tinto Brass film Miranda (1985).

-The film had a 10-week filming time, which Bava reflected on saying it was one of the few films he had enough time and budget to get the results he desired for the film.
-In an interview, director Lamberto Bava suggested that after doing a few gialli back-to-back, he began to feel unenthusiastic about the genre, preferring more fantastical films like Demons.
+The film had a 10-week filming time, which director Lamberto Bava reflected on saying it was one of the few films he had enough time and budget to get the results he desired for the film.
+In an interview, Bava suggested that after doing a few gialli back-to-back, he began to feel unenthusiastic about the genre, preferring more fantastical films like Demons.
 This led Bava to explore the notion of the killer's point of view in Delirium, which involved showing the killer's perception of his victims by giving them grotesque visual features.
 This ranges from one woman having a giant eyeball for a face while another has the appearance of a bee.

 Release

 Delirium was released in Italy on 3 April 1987.
 A review in Variety noted that the film "produced little joy at the local boxoffice" while Italian critic and film historian Roberto Curti described it as a "critical and commercial failure at a time when Grandi's name drew crowds to the theatre."
 Bava later stated that he regretted having Grandi in the film who wrote in her contract that she "would barely show her tits".
 Curti noted that during this period, Grandi was trying to move away from her "sexy starlet image".

 Delirium was released on DVD by Shriek Show/Media Blasters.